Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 array called `timezones` and which contains fundamental datas (timezone name, country name, country code, country flag URL and current datetime) for all timezones in the world each in JSON format and which is not exported outside the present module,

-* 1 function called `getAllDatasFromMultipleTimezones`
+* 1 function called `getAllDatasFromMultipleTimezones` and which return all datas from all wished timezones in an array and even the current datetime in a wished format,

 * 1 function called `getAllDatasFromOneTimezone`